nestybox/sysbox/docs/systemd.md

-Sysbox's Systemd Feature
+Sysbox's Systemd Support
 =========================

 This document outlines the set of requirements needed by systemd to operate in container environments, and how these ones are being satisfied by Sysbox's implementation.
 I'm also highlighting some of the problems that we have encountered and their solutions.

 # Requirements & Solutions